ci-bonfire/Sprint/myth/_docs_src/index.md

 This documentation is included with every download of Sprint.
 Please navigate within your site to `/docs` to view them.
 To learn about configuring docs or writing your own documentation, see our page on [Writing Documentation](writing_docs).

+## How Do I Install It?
+Installation is simple, but does require that [Composer](https://getcomposer.org/) is installed.
+You can find installation instructions for that over in [their docs](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+I highly recomend installing it globallly.
+You'll use it a lot once you get used to it.

+Once that's installed, just follow the simple steps in our [installation guide](installation).

 ## Server Requirements
 Sprint requires the following server setup, at minimum: